 By: Mary Miner

-Are you the silent one and avoids conflict?
+Are you a snapper?
+Or are you the silent one and avoids conflict?

 Both methods don’t help build more loving relationships, do they?

 I know these are blunt questions but the exploration of these questions can change your relationships and you could live closer to “and happily ever after” and “till death do us part”.

 I used to be both, a snapper for years and then I switched to the silent one.
 Most of us don’t know any other way because our parents were snappers and yellers or they avoided conflict and stayed distant from each other.
 Snapping and yelling or giving someone the silent treatment is two methods but what if you learned a new method and your relationships grew closer, got better, not worse.

 If you want more love and peace in your home and be more productive at work, I invite you to explore the life of love and respect.
 Isn’t that what we all crave from our loved ones and co-workers?
 Isn’t that what you promised and were promised on your wedding day?
 You would be more productive at work because you wouldn’t be thinking about about last nights argument because it would be resolved and over.